Bukasonfirst/Bukasonfirst/README.md

 - 👋 Hi, I’m @Bukasonfirst
 - 👀 I’m interested in SQL and Python in Data Analytics
-- 🌱 I’m currently learning SQL using Beekeeper studion
+- 🌱 I’m currently learning SQL using Beekeeper studio
-- 💞️ I’m looking to collaborate on with experts in the industry
+- 💞️ I’m looking to collaborate with experts in the industry
 - 📫 How to reach me ekeopara.modestus@gmail.com

 <!---